 2) Remember to dress appropriately when you’re out running or exercising outside…your body heats up quickly.
 Wear light, wicking fabrics so the sweat won’t stay against your skin and make you even more uncomfortable.
 A headband or visor can help keep the hair and sweat off of your face, but a hat isn’t necessarily a good idea….it can trap the heat on your head and make you even hotter.

 3) STAY HYDRATED.
 This is so, SO important.
 The more you sweat, the more water you lose and the more you need to take in.
 A great tip is to freeze a water bottle.
 It will keep you cool while you hold it, and it will melt as you run or exercise, keeping you hydrated.
 And use an electrolyte tab or drink before or after your workout to replace what you lost.

 4) Take advantage of the gym.
 It can be a nice, cool place to get your workout in, and if it has childcare, you can take the whole family.
-It can also help keep you from getting bored, with the variety of equipment and classes offered.
+It can also help keep you from getting bored, with a variety of equipment and classes offered.